Henry S. Miller Company

 "My wonderful family has taken over the legacy that my father began the year I was born," said Henry S. Miller, Jr. in a 2005 interview with The Dallas Morning News "The established goal for them, as it was for me, is to continue the Henry S. Miller legacy for generations to come with the level of integrity on which it was founded.
 I carried the legacy to the best of my ability, and now it is their turn.
 It's not an unfinished goal but an infinite goal."

-The son of Juanita and Henry S. Miller Jr., Vance Miller became chairman and chief executive of Henry S. Miller Co. after Henry S. Miller, Jr. He spent 50 years developing the real estate business his grandfather launched in 1914.
+Vance Miller, Henry S. Miller Jr.'s son, succeeded his father as chairman and chief executive of the Henry S. Miller Co.
+His grandpa founded a real estate company in 1914, and he spent 50 years expanding it.

 Vance graduated from Highland Park High School and earned a B.B.A. from Southern Methodist University in 1956 after meeting his wife there, Geraldine “Tincy” Erwin.
 He was especially proud of his service as a lieutenant in the Air Force as a jet fighter pilot during the “Cold War” years and briefly considered pursuing a career in the military.
 Instead, he remained in the U.S. Air Force Reserves for several years and joined his father and grandfather in the family business.
 He joined the business in 1959, became president in 1970, and along with his father, grew the company to become one of the pre-eminent regional real estate powerhouses in Texas and the US.

 Vance and Tincy's son Greg Miller assumed the role of chief executive officer and president of Henry S. Miller Cos. after Vance's passing in February 2013 as Mrs. Geraldine "Tincy" Miller moved into the position as chair.
 Vaughn Miller followed his father's path and formed his own development company, VCM Development Group.

 Greg Miller has been with the Henry S. Miller Cos. for more than ten years.
 Prior to joining the family business, he practiced real estate law for eight years at the firm of Geary, Porter and Donovan, P.C.
 Greg has extensive working experience involving the acquisition, financing, development, lease and disposition of millions of commercial real estate square feet.